Nihlus/AdvancedDLSupport/docs/complex_types.md

 Complex Types
 =============

-AdvancedDLSupport also allows you to use more complex types than traditional P/Invoke.
+AdvancedDLSupport also allows you to easily use more complex types than traditional P/Invoke.
 Chief among these are the following, which can be used just like you'd use them in C#.

 * `string`
 * `Nullable<T>`
 * `bool`

 Complex types are handled much in the same way as compilers handle syntactic sugar (or "compiler magic") - custom [compiler lowering][2]) by generating automatic wrapper constructs that take care of all the tedious marshalling and interoperation for you.

 Thus, constructs like this is a simple matter for AdvancedDLSupport: